 Figure 7 -3 multiple independent ICN instances deployed on a single NSP network

-7.3 DICN for enabling interoperation between two ICN instances
+7.3 DICN for interoperation between ICN instances

-As explained previously, in a typical future Internet scenario, users are associated with ICNSPs.
-However, as shown in Figure 7-4 , there are many common scenarios in which a user of one ICNSP may need to obtain services from another ICNSP.
+In a typical future Internet scenario, users are associated with ICNSPs. , A user of one ICNSP may need to access services from another ICNSP, where the two ICNSPs adopt different ICN architecture as shown in Figure 7-4.

-One scenario is that U1 in ICNSP1 need a content object which is owned by S1in ICNSP2 as shown in Figure 7-4 (a).
+One scenario is that U1 in ICNSP1 needs a content object which is owned by S1in ICNSP2 as shown in Figure 7-4 (a).
 Another scenario is that a user of ICNSP1 moves to a geographical area that is not covered by the underlying NSP1 of ICNSP1 as shown in Figure 7-4 (b).

 To support interoperation, the DICN-enabled network infrastructure supports two typical types of solutions.
-The first one is tunneling, with which a user of one ICNSP can connect to its ICN instance via tunnels established in another ICN instance.
-The second approach is to perform protocol translation in a DICN-enabled switch, which can efficiently serve the user within other ICN instances.
+The first one is tunnelling, with which a user of one ICNSP can connect to its ICN instance via tunnels established in another ICN instance.
+The second approach is to perform protocol translation in a DICN-enabled switch, which can efficiently serve the guest users.